maxvelck/MOC_test_devops_2018/README.md

      sequence DB,backend, frontend, nginx
 2. Using ansible on Ubuntu 16.04
 2.1 Add SWAP
-2.2 Install nginx, postgresql, redis, docker-compose
+2.2 Install on host nginx, postgresql, redis, docker-compose
+2.3 Using ansible make a deploy scenario
-2.3.1 Copy project to remote server
+2.3.1 Copy your project to remote server
 2.3.2 Run docker-compose.yml

 3. Kubernetes